 To run for election, you must be a parent of a student enrolled in the school.

 To serve as a community member, you must be nominated by a parent.

-Department of Education, school-system and school-based employees are eligible to Where does my PSSC fit into the education system?
+Department of Education, school-system and school-based employees are eligible to run, except in the schools where they work.